-With an increased amount of work places adopting a more relaxed, business casual dress code it’s left many men scratching their heads as they try to figure out what is appropriate to wear and what exactly does “business casual” mean?
+An increased amount of work places are adopting a more relaxed, business casual dress code.
+And it’s left many men scratching their heads as they try to figure out what is appropriate to wear.
+What exactly does “business casual” mean?
 Business casual is used to refer to clothing that is less formal than traditional business wear, but still intended to give a professional and "business like” impression.
 Still confused?
 Don’t worry, it’s a pretty ambiguous term.
 In short, business casual falls somewhere between anything that’s smarter than a tracksuit, but less formal than a suit.

 Business Casual Shoes

 Monk strap shoes are ideal if you’re the type of guy who wants to improve your shoe game, but anything beyond a sneaker is outside of your comfort zone.
-Dip your toes (a-hem) into the world of smart shoes with the Robinson Dublin Monk Strap from the Robinson Professional Collection.
+Dip your toes (a-hem) into the world of smart shoes with the Robinson Dublin Monk Strap.
 These shoes will help you stand out from the crowd and will elevate any business casual outfit to the next level.
 Check out the rest of the Robinson Professional Collection to make sure your feet are always ready for any surprise meetings.

-Chukka boots are the most informal option for men’s business casual footwear, yet they still look super stylish and are very comfortable.
-These Monty Chukka boots by Barker benefit from a full leather lining and two very stylish colour options – navy or sand suede, which would be best worn with a pair of navy or dark chinos.
+Chukka boots are the most informal option for men’s business casual footwear, yet they still look super stylish.
+These Monty Chukka boots by Barker benefit from a full leather lining and two very stylish colour options – navy or sand suede.
+These would be best worn with a pair of navy or dark chinos.

-A good pair of brogues will see you through a plethora of occasions.
-These Barker Bath brogues are extremely versatile, they look great with a suit, which is perfect for the days when you have a big client meeting.
+A good pair of brogues will see you through many occasions.
+These Barker Bath brogues are extremely versatile.
+They look great with a suit, which is perfect for the days when you have a big client meeting.
 However, for everyday office wear they can be dressed down with jeans for a look that crosses the bridge of smart casual.
 Add a blazer to heighten the look.

 Business Casual Trousers

-Denim is widely accepted as business casual; however, they’ve got to be the right pair of jeans.
-When shopping for these seemingly elusive work-appropriate jeans simply; choose a darker shade, keep jeans tear free, properly hemmed and opt for a slimmer cut.
+Denim is widely accepted as business casual.
+However they’ve got to be the right pair of jeans.
+When shopping for these seemingly elusive work-appropriate jeans there are a few things to remember.
+Choose a darker shade, keep jeans tear free, properly hemmed and opt for a slimmer cut.
 Once you’ve found your perfect fitting pair you can rock the business casual blazer and jeans look like a pro.

 Chinos are a great option as they come in a range of shapes and cuts.
 Once you’ve found a brand and style that you like, (we’re loving Slowear Venezia Chinos) then stock up on a few different colours for your business casual wardrobe.